Peter Asch: PanAm Games medals

 After his bronze medal at the München Olympics, he won a gold in the 1971 PanAm Games and a silver at the 1975 PanAm Games.

+Honors

+Asch became a member of the University of California Athletic Hall of Fame in 1969.
+He became a member of the USA Water Polo Hall of Fame in 1984.
+In 1975, Asch was winner of the James W. Lee Award for his work with the Outdoor Nationals Team and was Captain of the US National Team from 1973 to 1976.
+He was a member of the All-World Team in 1973 and 1975.

+Careers

 After graduating from Berkeley in 1971, he joined the Bank of America Corp. and by 1975 was an Assistant Investments Officer.
 He later became president of one of the Bank of America Corp. group subsidiaries.
 His wife Marsha was a synchronized swimmer with whom he would occasionally train.
-Asch currently lives in California.
+Asch has most recently lived in California.
 In 1984, he was inducted into the USA Water Polo Hall of Fame.

+Coaching

+In addition to his successful business career, Asch made a return to the water polo community as a coach for girls' age-group teams.
+From 1995-1997, he coached age-group girls' teams including the Corcord Golden Bears, and served as the head coach at Miramonte High School, where his teams won North Coast Section titles.
+Beginning as an Assistant coach in 1998, he has served as a women's and men's Head coach for the University of California Berkeley water polo teams.
+Asch has lived in Orinda, California with his wife Esther and their daughter.